 Science Technology iFixit Launches Global Repair Community - Never Throw Out a Gadget Again!
 By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Repair culture has been on the rise the last few years but many people draw the line at electronics, preferring to hire someone else to do the repairs, or simply replace the device.
+She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated October 11, 2018 Migrated Image / iFixIt.com Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Repair culture has been on the rise in the last few years but many people draw the line at electronics, preferring to hire someone else to do the repairs, or simply replace the device.
 But iFixit wants to change that, empowering DIYers to get geeky and help shrink the rapidly growing pile of e-waste we're creating.
-So, iFixit is celebrating Earth Day by kicking off a global repair community which will teach every person on earth how to fix every single thing they own.
-Our current culture around repair is so last century.
+So, iFixit is celebrating Earth Day by kicking off a global repair community that will teach every person on earth how to fix every single thing they own.
+Our current culture around the repair is so last century.
 As iFixit states, "Service manuals are almost never available online, and the few troubleshooting forums that exist are rife with spam and ad-baiting.
 Reliable parts suppliers that understand e-commerce are few and far between."
 Basically, trying to learn how to repair gadgets yourself is a complete pain and/or shrouded in mystery.
 And, it makes electronics all the more unsustainable.
 But it doesn't have to be that way.
 We love iFixit - the site that shows you how to tear gadgets apart so that you get comfortable with and knowledgeable about electronic guts.
 Now they're going to show you how to keep those gadgets running like the day you bought them, or better.
 And you're going to help.
-Community Driven - How to Fix Everything You OwnLike a wikipedia-meets-instructables, iFixit is starting up a free repair manual that anyone can edit.
+Community Driven - How to Fix Everything You Own Like a Wikipedia-meets-Instructables, iFixit is starting up a free repair manual that anyone can edit.
 People from across the globe can show others how to fix anything they own.
-The manual will include instructions that apply to a variety of devices, as well as instructions that apply to specific parts in specific products.
+The manual will include instructions that apply to a variety of devices, as well as for instructions that apply to specific parts in specific products.
 They'll even include instructions about tools you'll use during repair.
 Today, on Earth Day, iFixit is doubling the number of repair manuals they offer online.
 They already have manuals for every Apple device, but they're now expanding to all sorts of other devices, including most of the game consoles released in the last 15 years, cell phones, cameras, and more.
 It's becoming an impressive database!
-Ensuring You Won't Break It MoreTo ensure the instructions in the manuals are trustworthy, the users editing the manuals have to prove their knowledge.
+Ensuring You Won't Break It More To ensure the instructions in the manuals are trustworthy, the users editing the manuals have to prove their knowledge.
 So all edits to a manual are reviewed by someone who has shown their savvy.
 That way, any reader can trust that the manuals they're using won't break their devices even more.
 The Internet is Perfect for Repair Information As iFixit states, "The internet sucks at providing repair information.
 It either doesn't exist, or it's spam-ridden, disorganized, or there's no feedback loop to find out if the information is good.
 At the same time, there is massive pent-up expertise in enthusiast forums where people are posting detailed information about repairs they've done.
 We are providing a platform for those people to share what they know, and to come together to build a resource that humanity desperately needs."